Association for the Scientific Study of Consciousness

-The Association for the Scientific Study of Consciousness (ASSC) is a non-profit organization for professional membership that aims to encourage research on consciousness in cognitive science, neuroscience, philosophy, and other relevant disciplines.
+The Association for the Scientific Study of Consciousness (ASSC) is an American nonprofit organization for professional membership that aims to encourage research on consciousness in cognitive science, neuroscience, philosophy, and other relevant disciplines.
 The association aims to advance research about the nature, function, and underlying mechanisms of consciousness.

 History

 The organization was created in 1994 in Berkeley.
 The original aim of the organization was to act as a framework by which the international academic community could generate meetings devoted to the academic study of consciousness.
 The original founding members included Bernard Baars, William Banks, George Buckner, David Chalmers, Stanley Klein, Bruce Mangan, Thomas Metzinger, David Rosenthal, and Patrick Wilken.
-Since 1994 the organization has put on eleven meetings and assumed many other activities, including an e-print archive and an online journal Psyche.
-The Psyche journal is no longer active.
+Since 1994, the organization has put on eleven meetings and assumed many other activities, including an e-print archive and an online journal Psyche.
+However, the Psyche journal is no longer active.

 Activities

 Since 1997, the ASSC has organized annual conferences to promote interaction and spread knowledge of scientific and philosophical advances in the field of consciousness research.

 In addition to organizing annual meetings, the association promotes the academic study of consciousness in a number of other ways: